 Most Popular Fields of Study

-The admissions process for GCC can either be completed online or in paper form.
+The admissions process for GCC can be completed online or in paper form.
 Students will find that they may be awarded college credit upon admission for certain high school exams or classes taken.
 The most typical examples where college credit is awarded to incoming freshmen include: receiving high scores on Advanced Placement (AP) or International Baccalaureate (IB) exams; for select military training programs; through a departmental exam at GCC; and through participating in and successfully completing one of the courses listed in the Dual Credit program that GCC maintains with area high schools.

 Financial Aid